casact/chainladder-python/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[ENH] Description"
+title: ""
-labels: Enhancement
+labels: "Triage Pending ⚠️"
-assignees: jbogaardt
+assignees:

 ---